 A Man Who Thrives on Challenges

 Born with short forearms and missing fingers on both his left and right hands, Paul Artale was no stranger to challenges.
 Paul spent much of his youth in hospitals undergoing surgeries to improve his hands.
 During this time he was blessed to be raised around people who never treated him as “different” or “special” and who never let the word disability enter his vocabulary.
 Those experiences are what gave Paul the attitude and grit he needed to achieve his dreams in life.
+As a keynote speaker Paul’s signature story “Hit Hard!” chronicling his journey in football has played to international audiences.
+As a championship speaker, Paul has won many awards on the Toastmasters speech competition circuit including earning a spot as a semi-finalist in the 2013 World Championships of Public Speaking where he was among the final 89 out of over 25,000 contestants.

 Cut from his high school team, Paul found himself on the field playing defensive end for the University of Toronto six years later.
 He found himself playing on fields and stadiums he watched as a child.
 At seasons end Paul was given the Bennett Award by his teammates, which was awarded to the player who in the opinion of his teammates had overcome the most obstacles.
 Paul stayed on at Toronto as a defensive intern before pursuing his dream of coaching college football in the United States.
 Coaching NAIA football for five years, Paul rose to become Special Teams Coordinator at University of Saint Mary and was named as an all-star coach at the NAIA all-star game.